HareemFatima5/Applied-Generative-AI-Engineering/week 7/README.md

 (i.e. run train.py first).
 It supports:

 - Single headline check with class probabilities
-- Batch scoring from an uploaded CSV, with a downloadable results file
+- Batch scoring from an uploaded CSV with a downloadable results file